fbpx

 The uncertain climate can spoil your plans.

-However, carrying an umbrella doesn’t guarantee that your plans will become alive.
+However, carrying an umbrella doesn’t guarantee your plans will come alive.
 Instead, it provides hope that, if required, you can visit carrying an Umbrella when it’s raining or snowing outside.

 Hence, remaining prepared in advance is a soft signal to proceed.